cozees/cook/spec/language.md

 # Target

 A target is similar to a function exception is does not allow explicit argument declaration and it also forbid from return any value.
 However you can still call and pass argument to target the same way that you pass argument to a function.
-To access argument in target, use "$" follow by number of index variable which pass to.
+To access argument in target, use dollar sign "$" follow by number of index variable which pass to.
 The argument "$0" represent total number of argument pass to the target.

 ```cook
 target: